 There are two key reasons for this:

-How the payment gateway integrates with your website is an important question when evaluating a payment gateway.
+How the payment gateway integrates with your eCommerce website is an important question when evaluating a payment gateway.
 You should ensure that specific integration requirements are met if you’re already using a shopping cart or eCommerce platform.

 These requirements will vary based on your system and may affect other business aspects.
 It’s essential to know precisely how each integration works before signing up with a payment gateway so that you can avoid any unforeseen consequences later on down the line.